TL;DR: Is Granola AI Worth It in 2026?

 As you can see, Granola’s AI does understand what we discussed (95% of which was spoken in Russian).
 It provides a simple summary of the key points, including specific tense forms and vocabulary that I was learning in that particular lesson.

-Ask Granola
+How Is the Ask Granola Feature?

 To take this further, I wanted to test the Ask Granola feature to see if I could get more out of my lessons.